tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 ## Variables

-__Note__: You must set up your environment variables correctly for this all to work.
+⚠️ __Note__: You must set up your environment variables correctly for this all to work.
 Collection variables will be calculated between requests and used in subsequent  requests.
-The naming convention used in the collection is to prefix with an underscore for collection variables.
+The naming convention used in the collection is to prefix collection variables with an underscore.

+These are bad examples.
+You should never (or almost never) see a call like these in the collection and it's strongly recommended that you not create them this way unless you like needless debugging:

+1. `pm.collectionVariables.set('myVariable', 'My new values');`
+2. `pm.collectionVariables.get('myVariable');`
+3. `pm.environment.set('_myVariable', 'My new values');`
+4. `pm.environment.get('_myVariable');`

+These are good examples as they adhere to the established naming convention and it's clear which dictionary we're referring to:

+1. `pm.collectionVariables.set('_myVariable', 'My new values');`
+2. `pm.collectionVariables.get('_myVariable');`
+3. `pm.environment.set('myVariable', 'My new values');`
+4. `pm.environment.get('myVariable');`

+Philosophically speaking, I don't like mixing which dictionary I get a value from.
+A value with an underscore prefix in this naming convention should correspond to pm.collectionVariables and one without should come from (or be written to) pm.environment.
+I don't use a context stand-on object or variable that would allow pulling the value from either pm.collectionVariables or pm.environment.
+I believe quite strongly in the single definition principal and not coding by coincidence - even with tests.
+If those terms are not familiar to you I'd recommend the book "The Pragmatic Programmer" as it could replace many on your shelf (or device).

+### Input values

+#### Some Environment variables are used for lookups to support reuse

+These are some examples:

+1. webstoreName (resolves to a WebStore Id)
+2. buyerAccountName (resolves to an Account Id)

-### Environment variables can be used to provide comma delimited values for these values
+#### Some Environment variables can be used to provide comma delimited values

- 1. productNamesCommaDelimited (used in the B2B Postman collection)
+ 1. productNamesCommaDelimited (used in the B2B Postman collection and resolves to a list of Product2 Ids)
  2. productStockKeepingUnitsCommaDelimited
  3. locationGroupIdentifiersCommaDelimited
  4. locationIdentifiersCommaDelimited

-### Environment variables can be used to provide a string value for these values
+#### Some Environment variables can be used to provide a single string value

  1. productSearchTerm (used in the B2B Postman collection)

 ## Standardized variables (also documented in the Postman collection)

-⚠️ **_Note_**: The naming convention found here is used across other Salesforce Commerce product Postman collections in the Partner Readiness space when possible to support reuse.
+⚠️ *Note*: The naming convention found here is used across other Salesforce Commerce product Postman collections in the Partner Readiness space when possible to support reuse.

 This Postman collection relies on the following variables: